Lipo-C (MIC)

 Overview

-Lipo-C, also called a MIC injection or a lipotropic shot, has been a fixture of weight-loss clinics in the United States since the 1960s.
+Lipo-C — also called a MIC injection or lipotropic shot — has been a fixture of US weight-loss clinics since the 1960s.
 The formula varies by compounder, but the core is methionine (a methyl donor), inositol (lipid-signalling cofactor), choline (phosphatidylcholine precursor), and B12 (energy and methylation cofactor).
-The honest framing: these are nutrients your body uses in fat metabolism.
-Injecting them bypasses the gut and gives you a clean serum spike.
-Whether that spike does anything meaningful for fat loss in someone already eating a normal diet is the question fifty years of clinic use has not answered with a single solid randomised trial.
-People who feel better on it usually attribute the benefit to the B12, which is fair.
+These are nutrients your body uses in fat metabolism; injecting them bypasses the gut and gives you a clean serum spike.
+Whether that does anything meaningful for fat loss in someone already eating a normal diet is the question fifty years of clinic use has not answered with a single solid randomised trial.
+Users who feel better on it usually attribute the benefit to the B12, which is fair.[1]

 Evidence quality